Marty Makary: COVID-19 pandemic

-During the COVID-19 pandemic, Makary has been a proponent of treating the COVID-19 pandemic as a true public health threat, masking, vaccines and early vaccination strategies that prioritized maximum coverage against severe disease similar to the UK vaccination strategy, and protection provided by natural immunity.
-Dr. Makary has also been an outspoken opponent of vaccine mandates, various FDA & CDC policies, and restrictions at colleges and universities.
+During the COVID-19 pandemic, Makary has been a proponent of treating the pandemic as a public health threat, masking, vaccines and early vaccination strategies that prioritized maximum coverage against severe disease similar to the UK vaccination strategy, and protection provided by natural immunity.
+Makary has also been an outspoken opponent of vaccine mandates, various FDA and CDC policies, and restrictions at colleges and universities.

-In February 2020, Makary was vocal that the United States needed to take the threat of COVID-19 seriously and that people should stop all non-essential travel.
-He warned of disruptions to both the United States healthcare system and to people's daily lives.
+In February 2020, Makary said on television that the United States needed to take the threat of COVID-19 seriously and that people should stop all non-essential travel.
 In addition Makary called for a national lockdown to help slow the spread of the virus and enable the healthcare system to respond and reduce morbidity and mortality.
 In May 2020, Makary advocated for universal masking in an effort to enable businesses and schools to re-open to minimize economic and educational damage across the United States.
-In May 2020, it was still debated by many in the scientific community as to whether masks provided much protection against infection, however high-quality masking has proven an effective measure at limiting the spread of COVID-19.

-In November 2020, Makary was critical of the pace at which the FDA were approving the mRNA vaccines from Pfizer.
-Makary had taken issue with the speed at which various US government health organizations had taken to evaluate medications or perform COVID-19 based research.
-In early February 2021, Makary advocated for prioritizing getting as many vaccinated with single doses vs holding vaccines back for second doses.
-Single dose vaccination strategies, like done in the United Kingdom, have shown to be effective and conditions upon when to implement single dose vaccination strategies have continued to be researched to assess optimal conditions for single or multiple doses.
+In November 2020, Makary was critical of the pace at which the FDA was approving the mRNA vaccines from Pfizer.
+Makary had taken issue with the speed at which various US government health organizations had taken to evaluate medications or perform COVID-19-based research.
+In early February 2021, Makary advocated for prioritizing getting as many vaccinated with single doses versus holding vaccines back for second doses.

-Makary stated in a February 2021 op-ed in The Wall Street Journal that "At the current trajectory" in the United States COVID-19 would "be mostly gone by April" 2021, primarily as a result of naturally acquired immunity.
-The article's estimates of population immunity were criticized for being higher than the best available data supported.
-On 1 May 2021, the national average 7 day case rate was 105 per 100,000, a rate of community transmission the CDC described as "High Transmission" (the highest of four categories).
+In a February 2021 op-ed in The Wall Street Journal, Makary predicted that "At the current trajectory", COVID-19 in the United States would "be mostly gone by April" 2021, primarily as a result of naturally acquired immunity, which would result in herd immunity.
+The article's estimates of herd immunity were criticized for being higher than the best available data supported.
+Later that year, the Delta and Omicron variants of COVID-19 caused hundreds of thousands of additional deaths in the United States.

 Makary considers himself pro-vaccine but has also criticized vaccination mandates for populations other than healthcare workers.
 Makary recommended a single-dose mRNA vaccine regimen for children 12-17 to minimize the occurrence of myocarditis as a reaction, contrary to the CDC's finding that the risks of infection "far outweigh" those of the two-dose vaccine schedule.
-In December 2021 he appeared on a podcast to argue against vaccine boosters, referring to himself as an "unboosted male" and saying that the SARS-CoV-2 Omicron variant was "nature's vaccine".
+In December 2021, he appeared on a podcast to argue against vaccine boosters, referring to himself as an "unboosted male" and saying that the SARS-CoV-2 Omicron variant was "nature's vaccine".

-Books
+On May 20, 2025, FDA Commissioner Makary and CBER director Vinay Prasad published an article in The New England Journal of Medicine announcing that the FDA would limit COVID-19 vaccines to people over 65 or at high risk of serious illness and would require manufacturers to conduct additional large studies to evaluate their benefits for children and healthy younger adults.